A Generalized Matching Reconfiguration Problem: Proofs of Theorems and

-This section is devoted to the proof of Theorem~\ref{main}.
-At the end of this section we sketch the adjustments needed for deriving the result of Theorem \ref{main2}, whose proof follows along similar lines to those of Theorem \ref{main}. \\ {\bf 3.1~ A simple transformation in static graphs.~} This section is devoted to the proof of Theorem \ref{th:MCM}, which provides the first step in the proof of Theorem \ref{main}.
-We remark that this theorem can be viewed as a ``warm up'' for Theorem \ref{th:main} for maximum weight matchings, which is deferred to Section~\ref{sec:wema}, and is considerably more technically involved.
+This section is mostly devoted (see Sections 3.1 and 3.2) to the proof of Theorem~\ref{main}.
+At the end of this section (Section 3.3) we sketch the adjustments needed for deriving the result of Theorem \ref{main2}, whose proof follows along similar lines to those of Theorem \ref{main}. \\ {\bf 3.1~ A simple transformation in static graphs.~} This section is devoted to the proof of Theorem \ref{th:MCM}, which provides the first step in the proof of Theorem \ref{main}.
+We remark that this theorem can be viewed as a ``warm up'' to Theorem \ref{th:main} for MWM, which is deferred to Section~\ref{sec:wema}, and is considerably more technically involved.

 Let $\cM$ and $\cM'$ be two matchings for the same graph $G$.
-Our goal is to gradually transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of constant-time operations to be described next, such that the matching obtained at any point throughout this transformation process is a valid matching for $G$ of size at least $\min\{|\cM|,|\cM'|-1\}$.
+Our goal is to gradually transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of constant-time operations to be described next, each making at most 3 changes to the matching, such that the matching obtained at any point throughout this transformation process is a valid matching for $G$ of size at least $\min\{|\cM|,|\cM'|-1\}$.
 It is technically convenient to denote by $\cM^*$ the \emph{transformed} matching, which is initialized as $\cM$ at the outset, and being gradually transformed into $\cM'$; we refer to $\cM$ and $\cM'$ as the \emph{source} and \emph{target} matchings, respectively.
-Each operation starts by adding a single edge of $\cM' \setminus \cM^*$ to $\cM^*$ and then removing from $\cM^*$ the at most two edges incident on the newly added edge.
+Each operation starts by adding a single edge of $\cM' \setminus \cM^*$ to $\cM^*$ and then removing from $\cM^*$ the at most two edges incident on the newly added edge; thus at most 3 changes to the matching are made per operation.
 It is instructive to assume that $|\cM'| > |\cM|$, as the motivation for applying this transformation, which will become clear in Section 3.2, is to increase the matching size; in this case the size $|\cM^*|$ of the transformed matching $\cM^*$ never goes below the size $|\cM|$ of the source matching $\cM$.

 We say that an edge of $\cM' \setminus \cM^*$ that is incident on at most one edge of $\cM^*$ is \emph{good}, otherwise it is \emph{bad}, being incident on two edges of $\cM^*$.
 Since $\cM^*$ has to be a valid matching throughout the transformation process, adding a bad edge to $\cM^*$ must trigger the removal of two edges from $\cM^*$.
 Thus if we keep adding bad edges to $\cM^*$, the size of $\cM^*$ may halve throughout the transformation process.
 The following lemma shows that if all edges of $\cM' \setminus \cM^*$ are bad, the transformed matching $\cM^*$ is just as large as the target matching $\cM'$. \begin{lemma} If all edges of $\cM' \setminus \cM^*$ are bad, then $|\cM^*| \ge |\cM'|$. \end{lemma} \begin{proof} Consider a bipartite graph $L \cup R$, where each vertex in $L$ corresponds to an edge of $\cM' \setminus \cM^*$ and each vertex in $R$ corresponds to an edge of $\cM^* \setminus \cM'$, and there is an edge between a vertex in $L$ and a vertex in $R$ iff the corresponding matched edges share a common vertex in the original graph.
 If all edges of $\cM' \setminus \cM^*$ are bad, then any edge of $\cM' \setminus \cM^*$ is incident on two edges of $\cM^*$, and since $\cM'$ is a valid matching, those two edges cannot be in $\cM'$.
 In other words, the degree of each vertex in $L$ is exactly 2.
 Also, the degree of each vertex in $R$ is at most 2, as $\cM'$ is a valid matching.
 It follows that $|R| \ge |L|$, or in other words $|\cM^* \setminus \cM'| \ge |\cM' \setminus \cM^*|$, yielding $|\cM^*| \ge |\cM'|$. \QED \end{proof}